isaac2math/solarpy/README.md

 * all the ".py" files only contain the supporting function for simulations and examples.

 * at the end of each ".py" file, I add a testing module for debug.
-You can simple run each ".py" file at terminal.
+You can simple run each ".py" file at terminal using "python" or "python3" command.
 If no bug are reported, the package is bug-free.

 * The Python files automatically export the raw simulation/example results as ".html" files, which can be found at the "./raw_results" folder; the numerical results are automatically saved as ".p" files at the "numerical_result" subfolder at each simulation folder.